Frequently Asked Questions.

 What is Capitol Harmony?

-Capitol Harmony is a community-driven music school offering high-quality private lessons for students of all ages and skill levels.
-We specialize in guitar, piano, voice, and more—tailoring instruction to each student’s goals, learning style, and musical interests.
+Capitol Harmony is a community-driven music school offering high-quality instruction for students of all ages and skill levels.
+We specialize in private lessons in guitar and piano, tailoring instruction to each student’s goals, learning style, and musical interests.

 Where are you located?